Current status of this position: accepting applications

 Range of Experience

-We will give preference to candidates with the following kinds of experience.
+We hope to find a candidate with the following range of experience.

-- Experience living in Japan, or living abroad
+- Experience living in Japan (if non-Japanese), or living abroad (if Japanese).

 Salary: based on experience

-Vacation: 10 days paid personal leave, all Japanese national holidays plus fall, winter, spring, and summer vacations
+Vacation: 10 days paid personal leave, most Japanese national holidays plus fall, winter, spring, and summer vacations

 Please see our page on Tsukuba to learn more about living and working in the city.

 Submit a resume outlining your education and employment history (including your current position).
 Attach a one-page cover letter stating why you are interested in this position and what you could contribute to our school.
 Applicants chosen for interviews will be required to provide three references, preferably former employers or mentor teachers, and copies of relevant degrees and certificates.
+Applications should be sent by email.
 Interviews may take place in person or by web conference.
 If you have a web camera and a Skype account, please mention that in your cover letter.

-Please submit your documents as PDF files.
-Use the subject “PE Teacher: August 2018”.
+Please submit your documents as PDF files or in plain text.
+Use the subject

-Applications are due by June 15, 2018, but we encourage candidates to apply as soon as possible.
+Applications are due by February 28, 2019, but we encourage candidates to apply as soon as possible.
 Applications will be considered as soon as they arrive and the position will be filled as soon as a suitable candidate is found.
-We hope to fill the position by June 20, 2018.
+We hope to make the final hiring decision by March 15, 2018.

 We apologize, but only those candidates who have been selected for an interview will be contacted.
 Documents that are submitted to the school will not be returned.